✨We are a Luxury Piercing Boutique – By Appointment Only✨

 ⚠️When your piercing is healing, your skin will undergo some visible changes.
 In the beginning week, the piercing area will begin to swell.
 It will be sore to the touch, and there will be some localised redness, and maybe some bruising too.

-*Bleeding is also very common and to be expected because I am cutting a hole in your skin!
+*Bleeding is also very common and to be expected because a new piercing is a wound!

 ⚠️Due to the initial swelling that will happen to your skin – the new piercing will first need to wear a longer post (backing) – this is intended to help accommodate swelling.